xcart/xcart-docs/_pages/kb_en/seo_and_promotion/setting_up_volume_discounts_for_products.md

 For purchases with a subtotal amount below the level needed to get a discount, a message like the following will be displayed:
 ![xc5_volumedisounts_get_discount_msg.png]({{site.baseurl}}/attachments/ref_xEadpu9F/xc5_volumedisounts_get_discount_msg.png)

-The volume discounts feature in X-Cart 5 is enabled by the module **Volume Discounts**:
+The volume discounts feature in X-Cart 5 is enabled by the addon **Volume Discounts**:
 ![mv_volumediscounts_addon.png]({{site.baseurl}}/attachments/ref_xEadpu9F/mv_volumediscounts_addon.png)

-To use the volume discounts feature, make sure the module is installed and enabled at your store.
-If the module is not installed, you can install it from the X-Cart Marketplace.
-For general module installation instructions, see {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.
+To use the volume discounts feature, make sure the addon is installed and enabled at your store.
+If the addon is not installed, you can install it from the X-Cart Marketplace.
+For general addon installation instructions, see {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

 To configure a volume discount: